 It is questioned on the cost of this additional check to this check.
 The proponent responds that the circuit design requires additional logic to accommodate different configurations of max merge cand numbers.

-Was revisited in BoG (1050, July 7) to review the additional results with MaxNumMergeCand 3, 4 or 5.
+Was further discussed in BoG (1050, July 7) to review the additional results with MaxNumMergeCand 3, 4 or 5.

 During the discussion in track B, the proponents reported that results cannot be provided at this meeting.
 No action from here.